Emmerdale: 2022–present: Producer and cast changes

 In January 2022, it was confirmed that the production team were in the early stages of creating the 50th anniversary storylines set to air in October 2022.
 They hinted that the anniversary would see a "huge shake-up".
 The anniversary episode received a mixed reaction.
 Radio Times appreciated the writing and acting, as well as how the series has "reinvented itself to turn away from the mundanity of the farm, and into a relevant, powerful and completely gripping soap".
 However, it was noted by newspapers how viewers were unimpressed and had expected more drama.
 In 2023, Hudson, who had been the executive producer of Emmerdale since 2018, left her role.

 Hudson was replaced internally by Iain Macleod, who was promoted from Coronation Streets executive producer to overseeing both soaps.
 At the same time, former producer Sophie Roper was reappointed.
 She confirmed a new era for Emmerdale from 2024, with various cast changes and "bold and ground-breaking drama".
 The initial cast changes saw short-term characters including Ethan Anderson (Emile John), Nicky Miligan (Lewis Cope) and Suni Sharma (Brahmdeo Shannon Ramana) written out of the soap.
 However, they later also removed characters with lengthy tenures, including Amelia Spencer (Daisy Campbell), Wendy Posner (Susan Cookson), Will Taylor (Dean Andrews), Brenda Walker (Lesley Dunlop) and Leyla Harding (Roxy Shahidi).
 Uploading episodes early onto ITVX was introduced in 2024, to give viewers more flexibility in when they want to watch the series.
 This was inspired by a 30% rise of viewing figures for Emmerdale on ITVX.

+In 2026 after an absence of two decades it was announced that Patsy Kensit will reprise her role as Sadie King.